datafolklabs/cement/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to The Cement Framework's documentation!
+Cement CLI Application Framework Documentation!
 ================================================================

 Cement is an advanced CLI Application Framework for Python.
 This documentation